 Its a lot easier to bring on an infant carseat.
 Its easiest if you have the baby already strapped in the carseat while you carry them on the plane.
 You place the infant car seat rear facing and belt them in as if you would in a car.

-Toddler Car Seat Tips:
+Toddler Car Seat Tips: The Best Lightweight Car Seat

 Do you do rear face or forward face the car seat?

 I asked my followers this question on my instagram and I got a lot of responses.
-If your baby is in a infant carseat it will need to be rear facing.
+If your baby is in an infant carseat it will need to be rear facing.
 If your child is in a convertible car seat the answer was still unclear.
 Some of my followers said rear facing and some said forward facing.

 After reading through everyones comments I came to the conclusion that forward facing is just fine.
 One of the main reasons for rear facing a car seat in a car is because of the threat of getting hit from behind.
 You don’t need to worry about that on a plane.